nobl/ioBroker.senec/docs/en/README.md

 * ADS Tec
 * OEM LG
 * Solarinvert Storage 10.0 / Blei

+SENEC Systems that don't provide a local webinterface might be monitored by using the API functionality only.
+Please contact the developer if you have any input on this.

 ## Disclaimer
 **All product and company names or logos are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them or any associated subsidiaries!
 This personal project is maintained in spare time and has no business goal.**